 This is my honest review of WorkStraight task management software for individuals and teams.
 I will be reviewing the tool by using a free trial for a small business.

-There are very many tasks management systems out there.
+There are very many Work Order management systems out there.
 The competition is huge, so it helps to be the best at what you offer your users.
 Not all systems have the features your business needs so it helps to be able to try each of the promising ones and see which of them fits.

 Here is a summarized list of my findings after trying both the free and the full version of WorkStraight management system for several days:

 The first thing that I liked about this tool is how easy it is to start using the software.
 I found a Chrome app that was installed in seconds and gave me a nice looking dashboard with help messages on what to do.
-The only permission needed by the WorkStraight Chrome app was to display notifications in Chrome.

-Now was the time to create some dummy tasks and see how the system will operate with a phone app, calendar and notifications.
+Now was the time to create some tasks and see how the system will operate with a phone app, calendar and notifications.

 I started by creating a Work Order which can be either open or closed.
 Tasks are created within work orders.
 If you click on Work Orders then “Assigned To Me” you will see the work orders assigned.
-Tasks on work orders are optional, but the actual work order is required.
+Tasks on work orders are optional, but the actual Work Order is required.